Series

 You presented the series at the Malaga Festival, what reactions did you receive?

-— So far so good, both from older people than me and from younger people or people my age.
-I hope I can connect with various generations because reinventing yourself has nothing to do with age.
+— So far very good, with both older people than me and younger people or people my age.
+I hope I can connect with different generations because reinventing yourself has nothing to do with age.
 My mother did it at 80 years old.

 Can I ask you how it was reinvented?